fmorenovr/fmorenovr.github.io/_posts/2017-09-19-Installing-App-Inventor.md

 * Then, you should make the logic in the Blocks tab.
   ![ai2Blocks][ai2-blocks]

 * Finally, generate apk using QR method and try in your mobile phone and have fun :D
+  Or Generate apk and install on your mobile phone, or just run the emulator.

 [aiStarterprocess]:   /assets/tools/appInventor/aiStarter.png